Tips Bulletin

 Use your normal brewing process and allow the baking soda solution to run into the carafe.
 Pour dirty water down the sink and wash coffee pot.
 Run another cycle or two using fresh water to rinse.
 Repeat this step until water runs clear back into the pot.

 The perfect way to clean a coffee maker with vinegar and baking soda is by using the vinegar inside the machine and the baking soda for the pot, carafe, thermos, and heating plate.
-Baking soda, when mixed with vinegar, creates a fizzing reaction which may harm the inner components of the machine.
+Baking soda, when mixed with vinegar, creates a fizzing reaction which may harm the machine’s inner components.

 Use a baking soda paste made from water or lemon juice to remove build up and grime from heating plates and the outside of the machine.
 Cleaning your Bunn with vinegar and baking soda has never been easier or as inexpensive.